-A large portion of the time when patients are in the physician’s office is spent on explaining something.
-Whether it’s a product’s mode of action, a specific treatment or something else related to the diagnosis, the HCP has to convey it to the patient.
+A large portion of the time when patients are in the physician’s office is spent explaining something.
+Whether it’s a product’s mode of action, a specific treatment, or something else related to the diagnosis, the HCP has to convey it to the patient.

 Help patients remember information

 Before educational videos became widely available, there were other methods for educating patients about their diagnoses.
 Waiting rooms were filled with posters, brochures, pamphlets, magazines, and other print material.
 To this day, they’re still used in some medical institutions.

 However, they’re not the best solution for the patients.
 There is one area in particular where the video is superior – it’s easier for patients to remember information.
 According to research, 65% of people are visual learners and pick up data more easily from images than text.

 This translates to the following – people remember about 95% of information from video, compared to just 10% from the text.
 By having information presented in video form, patients will remember more of it once they leave the physician’s office.

 Make patients feel like they’re waiting for less time

 Waiting rooms are called that for a reason.
 The average waiting time for an office in the US is around 19 minutes.
 Moreover, 97% of patients are not happy with the amount they wait every time they visit their physician.

 Since overburdened physicians can’t work any quicker and the number of patients is increasing, it’s not likely that we can decrease the wait times.
 What we can influence is how much patients think they’re waiting.